NFL gives Cowboys star Ezekiel Elliott six-game suspension

 "The league also consulted with medical experts.
 League investigators examined all available evidence, including photographic and digital evidence, thousands of text messages and other records of electronic communications," the NFL said.

-Spotrac, a player valuation database, tweeted that Elliott will forfeit about $559,000 in 2017 salary and a possible $1.44 million in signing bonus repayment.
+In light of Elliott's suspension, he is set to forfeit about $559,000 in 2017 salary and a possible $1.44 million in signing bonus repayment, tweeted Spotrac, a player valuation database.

-Elliott also faced backlash in March after video posted online purportedly showed him pulling down a woman's top and exposing one of her breasts at a St. Patrick's Day parade.
+Elliott was also the subject of backlash in March after video posted online purportedly showed him pulling down a woman's top and exposing one of her breasts at a St. Patrick's Day parade.

-Domestic violence awareness groups condemned the conduct and the league's lack of public comment at the time — in light of its previous pledge to act forcefully in cases of sexual or physical abuse.
+Domestic violence awareness groups condemned the conduct and the NFL's lack of public comment at the time — in light of its past promise to act forcefully in cases of sexual or physical abuse.